- What’s On

-We are proud to champion equality in the workplace and today, on International Women’s Day, we are sharing the journeys of a few of our most inspiring women at The Grove.
+Behind the scenes at The Grove is a passionate team who are dedicated to creating beautiful experiences for our guests.
+We are proud to champion equality in every way, and for International Women’s Day, we thought we’d share the journeys of a few of our most inspiring women at The Grove.

 I started my journey as a keen young golfer at the age of 5 and by the time I started senior school I knew that I wanted a career in golf.
 I took the positives from being in a very male dominated sport and was fortunate enough to stand out from the crowd, which secured my first role as a trainee professional at an exclusive private members club.
 From there, I took on a challenge in the Middle East and continued to teach students such as the King of Bahrain, other diplomatic dignitaries and the national golf team.
 After I met my husband, now of 13 years, I moved back to the UK to pursue a role in golf operations.
 I joined The Grove in March 2005 and since then I have moved from corporate sales to retail and instruction to golf operations and finally stepped into my dream role as Director of Golf in March 2011.
 I felt this was a huge achievement as a female at the age of 29.
 One of my proudest moments was the final day of the British Masters in 2016, when we were able to look back and see how well we performed as a team.
 Since then, my role has become much broader and I am now looking at how we can improve the experience of our leisure guests through the resort reservations and activities teams, and more recently how we can bring our golf guest journey together with our food and beverage team in The Stables.
 With the varied teams I deal with on a daily basis, there is never one day the same and always new challenges that present themselves, which has been the biggest learning curve for me, but also what I enjoy most about my role.